Arizona State Route 88: Route description

 SR 88 begins at a diamond interchange with US 60, the Superstition Freeway, in southern Apache Junction.
 The route follows Idaho Road northward through a residential area with four lanes.
 Following a junction with Old West Highway, SR 88 turns northeast onto Apache Trail and narrows to two lanes.
 The route exits the city limits of Apache Junction, entering desert terrain.
 Passing a ghost town known as Goldfield, Apache Trail enters Tonto National Forest just northwest of Lost Dutchman State Park.
 SR 88 nears Canyon Lake south of the Mormon Flat Dam and follows a part of the southern shore of Canyon Lake.
 Apache Trail heads away from the Salt River.
 It passes through the town of Tortilla Flat, becoming an unpaved dirt trail winding eastward through the Superstition Mountains.
 SR 88 again turns northeast and nears Apache Lake.
 The route follows the Salt River northeast to the Theodore Roosevelt Dam, near which the route is again paved.
 SR 88 intersects with SR 188 along the coast of Theodore Roosevelt Lake.

 The highway is maintained by the Arizona Department of Transportation (ADOT), which is responsible for maintaining highways in the state, including SR 88.
 As part of this role, ADOT periodically surveys traffic along its routes.
 These surveys are presented in the form of average annual daily traffic, which is the number of vehicles who use the route on any average day during the year.
 In 2009, ADOT calculated that around as few as 400 vehicles used the route daily near the Roosevelt Dam and as many as 16,000 daily at the US 60 interchange in Apache Junction.
 The section east of Canyon Lake is part of the Apache Trail National Forest Scenic Byway system.
 No part of the highway has been listed in the National Highway System, a system of roads in the United States important to the nation's economy, defense, and mobility.
 Part of SR 88, known as the Apache Trail Historic Road, is one of only four state designated Historic Roads under the Arizona Parkways, Historic and Scenic Roads program.

-Following the 2019 Woodbury Fire and subsequent damage to the unpaved portion of the route, the road is closed indefinitely from milepost 222 to 229 (Roughly midway from Tortilla Flat to Roosevelt Dam) until a plan to revamp the seven-mile closure is implemented.
-SR 88 is not a major route between Apache Junction and Roosevelt Lake and has a very low traffic count, so it is likely it is not a priority project for the Arizona Department of Transportation.
-There is access to all the Salt River lakes impacted by the closure.
-Canyon Lake can be accessed from Apache Junction while Roosevelt and Apache Lakes are accessed through Globe or via State Highway 87, south of Rye, Arizona.
+Following the 2019 Woodbury Fire and subsequent damage to the unpaved portion of the route due to catastrophic flooding from the remnants of Hurricane Lorena, the road was closed from milepost 222 to 229 (Roughly midway from Tortilla Flat to Roosevelt Dam).
+SR 88 was reopened in Sept.
+2024 after a $4 million restoration project.
+The road is limited to high-clearance four-wheel drive vehicles and utility terrain vehicles.